“Brandon, where’s you book bag?”

 “Bring it to me right now!”

 “Oh mom, it’s a new school year.
-Give me a chance.
+You don't have to check my book bag.
 My homework is already finished!”

 “That’s fine, I still want your book bag.
-Last year, I didn’t keep up with all of the school notices and I don’t intend to miss this year’s back to school night or any conferences with your teacher.
+Last year, I didn’t see all of the school notices and I don’t plan to miss this year’s back to school night, progress reports, teacher notes. or anything else.
 Even though everything is on the school’s website, you know our internet goes down sometimes.
-Not to mention when my smart phone doesn’t act so smart!
-So, get used to it!
-I’ll be checking your book bag for notices on a regular basis.”
+Not to mention when my smart phone starts acting stupid!
+So, just get used to it.
+I’ll be checking your book bag whenever I feel like it.”

 When my children were in school, there were times that I missed dates, activities and school meetings.
-Creating and implementing engaging lesson plans and marking papers by day (and often at night) while managing the activities of my two sons was exciting, rewarding, challenging and often tiring.
-Especially the year that I was teaching 4th grade and my oldest was also in the 4th grade!
+It wasn't that I didn't trust my children to show me the notices, I also wanted to stay on top of things.
+The years that I was a classroom teacher creating and implementing engaging lesson plans and marking papers by day (and often at night) while managing the activities of my two sons was exciting, rewarding, challenging and sometimes exhausting.
+Especially the year that I was teaching 4th grade and my oldest was actually in the 4th grade!
+(In another school!)

-This week, I will share a few tips to help you make the most of your Back to School Night experience.
+Here are a few tips for any parent to make the most of Back to School Night.

 1. Be prepared to hear an overview of the teacher’s expectations, daily schedule, curriculum, and classroom rituals.
 Examine your child’s textbooks, classroom library, technology and digital lessons.
 Remember: Your child’s learning tools and how they use them are essential to your child’s success.

 2. Actively listen, ask questions and take notes about the teacher’s presentation.
 Remember: This is not the time for in specific in-depth discussions about your child.
 Request an individual parent teacher conference about your child.
-Don’t wait until the middle of the marking period progress reports.
+Don’t wait until the middle of the marking period to receive your child's progress report.
+You want to know what your child does well and what challenges they may have.

-3. Experience the total classroom environment and look for examples of student work, bulletin boards, learning stations, seating arrangements etc. This is where your child spends the majority of their day.
+3. Observe the total classroom environment and look for examples of student work, bulletin boards, learning stations, seating arrangements etc. This is where your child spends the majority of their day.
 It should be an inviting place where learners can soar.
-Remember:It’s still early in the school year and the teacher may post works in progress.In other words, work that shows the process of learning.
+Just remember that it’s still early in the school year and the teacher may post students' work in progress.In other words, work that shows the process of learning.
+If work is not posted, ask the teacher if there are examples of your child's work.

 Remember: Children thrive on love and positive encouragement.

-Remember: If you have concerns about anything and don’t have time to ask the teacher during BTSN, write a note or send an email the next day.
+Remember: If you have concerns about anything and don’t have time to ask the teacher during BTSN, it is perfectly fine to write a note or send an email the next day.

 “There is a brilliant child locked inside every student.”